Frank R. Hancock: Army War College

 A 1995 Army War College graduate, Hancock completed his 30 years of service as chair of the Department of Military Plans, Strategy and Operations, 1998–2002.

 He is also a former holder of the "Matthew Ridgeway Leadership Chair" at the US Army War College and a member of Veterans of Foreign Wars.

 Later life

 Upon retirement from the Army, Colonel (Ret) Hancock was the Senior Army Instructor for JROTC at Cedar Cliff High School from 2002 to 2018.
 In 2017, he was awarded the Pennsylvania State Civics Teacher of the Year.
 Hancock retired to Camp Hill, Pennsylvania near the Army War College is the war college community's dance instructor.
 He provides classes in several different dance instruction to students and their spouses.

-He presently works for the “Time Travelers Trunk” organization which teaches history through artifacts.
-He is also an adjunct faculty member at Dickinson College, a high school basketball referee in Central Pennsylvania (22 years), a Ballroom Dance Instructor for 26 years (taught over 25,000 students), and a faculty member at the Leadership Cumberland Organization.

-Personal life

-Hancock is married and has three adult children.